shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 ![Diagram of the topology of the network that needs troubleshooting."](../media/Az-720-8-1.png)

 In this lab, you'll troubleshoot and resolve the connectivity issue.

+## Objectives

+By the end of this lab, you will be able to:

+- Troubleshoot and resolve connectivity issues between Azure virtual networks connected via site-to-site VPN gateways.
+- Test network connectivity between virtual machines (VMs) located in different Azure virtual networks.
+- Inspect VPN gateway configurations to identify issues with the VPN gateway settings.
+- Verify address spaces and subnets in Azure virtual networks to rule out IP address conflicts.
+- Investigate and resolve issues with VPN gateway connections.
+- Change shared keys for VPN gateway connections to ensure proper connectivity.

+## Estimated timing: 30 minutes

 ## Task 1: Test the connection